 Corollary: Your brain, not your stomach, is your biggest challenge.

-I could have decided I was going to lose 20 pounds by spring, mapping out an elaborate diet and exercise plan.
+I could have decided I was going to lose 20 pounds by spring, mapping out an elaborate diet and exercise plan with a weight lose supplement.
 Nothing wrong with that.
 Except I won’t do it.
 I did a tiny, three-day baby step, and I didn’t even complete it properly.
 But I did something.

 I got enough benefit to take a few more little steps, not even as drastic as those I did for three days, but still, something.
 Cut down on sugar (it tastes kinda gross now, anyway).
 Keep juicing, at least a few times a week.
 Cut way back on meat and eat more fresh vegetables.